 Thus, what an architect recommends is always open to discussion in 2022.
 Back in the 1960s, there was no such great abundance of technologies and system specifics to consider (previously used techs, third-party integrations, security, etc.).
 That is why decision-making was easier.
 Nowadays it is too risky to entrust it with one person instead of a team of stakeholders.

 …have become a single whole.
-There are few software development projects left (if there are any at all) in which software development is not followed immediately by testing.
-Here, by saying ‘immediately’ we mean that each small code piece undergoes testing by the developer who wrote it (manual and auto checks), then it goes through:
+There are few software development projects left (if there are any at all) where software development is not followed immediately by testing.
+Here, by saying ‘immediately’ we mean that each tiny piece of code undergoes testing by the developer who wrote it (manual and auto checks), then it goes through such stages as:

-- smoke test performed by the testers to find if the program runs as intended
+- Smoke testing performed by testers to find if the program runs as intended;

-- integration test in the end to see if the code pieces are running ok together and do not affect negatively other parts of the system
+- Integration testing in the end to see if the code pieces are running ok together and do not affect negatively other parts of the system;

-- load test to simulate max load that a system may go through and see how it copes with it, etc.
+- Load testing to simulate max load that a system may go through and see how it copes with it, etc.

-Thankfully, with the CI/CD processes and DevOps tools (blessings of the Agile era) the software parts attach seamlessly and undergo continuous testing for the best results.
+Thankfully, with CI/CD processes and DevOps tools (blessings of the Agile era), software parts attach seamlessly and undergo continuous testing for the best results.